 Clinical nutrition means that we use food as medicine.
-Food is medicine (nutritional therapy) when we feed a natural diet to correct a nutritional deficiency or when we use specific supplements to nourish sick organs or glands.
+Food is medicine (nutritional therapy) when we feed a natural diet to correct a nutritional deficiency and when we use specific supplements to treat disease.
 Food is also medicine when we use supplements for detoxification.

-Nutritional disease is more common than we realize.
+Nutritional deficiency is more common than we realize.
 One reason for this is that we have been feeding our animals processed (packaged) foods instead of whole, fresh foods.
 Processed foods are almost always deficient and/or unbalanced and/or contain toxins.
-Another kind of nutritional disease is food intolerance, which develops because of damage to the GI tract, unbalanced GI flora, lack of digestive enzymes, etc. Chemical and heavy metal toxins contribute to most of the diseases we see in our patients and nutritional therapy is our treatment of choice.
+Food sensitivities have become increasingly common because GMO's and Round-up (in the food and water) directly injure the intestinal lining and GI flora.
+Chemical and metal toxins contribute to most of the diseases we see in our patients and nutritional therapy is our treatment of choice.

 How does it work?

-The first step is to find a biologically appropriate diet that will help build and maintain health.
-We recommend a variety of recipes made from whole, unprocessed foods.
+The first step is to find a diet that is "clean" (free of toxins) and appropriate for each patient.
+For animals with food sensitivities we must determine (via testing) which foods we need to avoid.
+Raw foods are appropriate for some but not all animals.
+Food options include commercial raw foods, dehydrated foods (add water), home-cooked foods and canned foods.
+Kibble is unhealthy for many reasons so we don't recommend it.
+We routinely test commercial foods and are happy to share our findings.
+In general, we recommend a variety of recipes made from whole, unprocessed foods.
 There is no single recipe or diet that is "complete and balanced".
 This is only achieved through the use of a variety of foods.

-We use whole food supplements, made with organ meats and organic plant materials (www.standardprocess.com).
-This is based on the philosophy that mother nature put all the bits and pieces together so that the vitamins and minerals are complete and balanced.
+We use whole food supplements, made with organ meats and organic plant materials.
+This is based on the philosophy that mother nature put all the bits and pieces together so that the vitamins and minerals are complete and biologically available to our bodies.
 Whole food supplements contain the whole vitamin complex: the enzymes, co-factors & synergists are all there in the right amounts.
-This is in contrast to the use of nutraceuticals, which contain fractions of vitamins in mega-doses.
-When you buy Vitamin E or Vitamin C at the health food store, you are buying a nutraceutical - a product that acts pharmacologically (and is probably made by a drug company).
+We are using herbs, organ meats and whole food supplements to feed, support and repair organs, to support and balance the immune system, to provide fuel for the detox pathways, to chelate toxins, to de-activate bacterial resistance mechanisms, to untangle a tangled nervous system and restore functional communication.
+This is in contrast to the use of nutraceuticals, which contain isolated fragments of foods in mega-doses.
+When you buy Vitamin E or Vitamin C at the health food store, you are buying a nutraceutical - a product that acts pharmacologically (probably made by a drug company), chemically altering the biochemistry but not necessarily getting to the root of the problem.
 A meta-analysis of 220,000 people revealed a higher death rate in those taking "anti-oxidant" supplements than those who did not.
 Thus, mega doses of vitamins can be harmful and I do not recommend them.

 Feeding a species-appropriate diet is perhaps the most important thing you can do for your animals.
 Although the pet food industry has been largely successful in convincing us to feed packaged foods, these unnatural diets contribute to many health problems: dental disease, digestive troubles, urinary tract disease, nutritional deficiencies, etc. A natural diet is one most suited to the unique physiology of the species.
 For healthy dogs and cats, this is a raw diet.
 Horses are designed to graze on a variety of grasses.
 Switching to a natural diet provides benefits that are quickly apparent and easy to accomplish.
 Sick animals may not be able to handle a natural diet, but will benefit from a diet that supports healing.